sunmeiappprep/MouseDDR/README.md

 - Select difficulty
 - Select Songs
 - The game will match the song BPM and render circle according to difficulty
-- Volume control is included with toggle mute , vol up , vol down -
+- Volume control is included with toggle mute , volume up , volume down

 # Disclaimer